Workflow Recipes

 2

-/ck:scout skill Scout edge cases (skill)
+/ck:scout Scout edge cases

 AI scouts affected files, data flows, error paths, and boundary conditions